Quitting Is Not Really About Quitting

 Getting people to stop doing anything is almost impossible.
 Teaching them to do something else instead is much easier.

-I have told many people about that bus ride and about the lesson, but recently it has become my addiction treatment mantra.
+I have told many people about that bus ride and about the lesson, but recently it has become my addiction treatment mantra (and also the basis to my book).
 My clients don't come for help because they want to quit alcohol, drugs, or anything else.
 They come because there are things in life they want to pursue and the drugs are getting in the way.
 Unfortunately, so much of the treatment we provide focuses on how to stop using that this simple reality gets lost in the mix.
 Our clients forget about what they want and focus on what they are not allowed to do and we lose them.

 Importantly, examples of the "replace, not eliminate" method abound - Getting people with high cholesterol to stop eating red meat is much more difficult than getting them to replace a few servings of red meat a week with a healthier option.
 By repeating the process practitioners can nearly eliminate red meat consumption over time with much higher success rates.
 Getting obese children to stop eating sugar is nearly impossible but getting them to replace some of their snacks with low calorie alternatives works much better.
 My wife has even been able to replace most of the ice-cream in our house with healthier vegan alternatives - quite a feat for a sweet-tooth like myself - but she has never been able to stop me from eating dessert on a regular basis.